JovinLeong/SHDocs/README.md

 pip install requirements.txt
 ```

-Note that not all dependencies are required if you're only using some of the below features.
+Note that not all dependencies are required if you only use some of the below features.

 ## Train

 As described in the paper, the model we used was [MIMO-UNetPlus](https://github.com/chosj95/MIMO-UNet).
 Instructions, initial weights, and the code to retrain MIMO-UNetPlus on SHDocs can be found [here](https://github.com/chosj95/MIMO-UNet?tab=readme-ov-file#train).

-The model along with details on how to train and enhance using said model are detailed in the ```model``` directory. **TODO: Add link to directory**
+The model along with details on how to train and enhance using said model are detailed in the [```model```](https://github.com/JovinLeong/SHDocs/tree/main/model) directory.

 ## Enhance